Studies in language and literature

 - strong powers of expression, both written and oral

 - an appreciation of cultural differences in perspective

 - an understanding of how language challenges and sustains ways of thinking.

-Through studies in language and literature, the DP aims to develop a student's lifelong interest in language and literature, and a love for the elegance and richness of human expression.
+Through studies in language and literature, the DP aims to develop a student's lifelong interest in language and literature, and a love for the richness of human expression.